 I wanted to stay at home while studying so I looked at my local universities when applying.
 The Psychology with Counselling pathway at Sunderland really appealed to me, as did the integrated way the course was taught.
 I also spoke to staff at Open Days and their attitudes and the friendly atmosphere of the University helped me make my decision.

 If I was to sum up my experience of studying at the University of Sunderland, I’d struggle not to be clichéd and on-brand by saying it’s been life changing.
-As well as my degree I have been able to have other experiences such as being a Student Ambassador, becoming a Student Rep for my course and being part of the School of Psychology’s Athena SWAN team.
-Not only was studying at Sunderland my way out of a job that I thought I was stuck in, it has provided me with so many opportunities to develop professionally and personally.”
+As well as my degree, I have been able to have other experiences such as being a Student Ambassador, becoming a Student Rep for my course and being part of the School of Psychology’s Athena SWAN team.
+Not only was studying at Sunderland my way out of a job that I thought I was stuck in, but it has also provided me with so many opportunities to develop professionally and personally."

 Published 1 September 2020